TBlauwe/SLog/README.md

 Thanks to **[CRTP](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern)**, loggers are static struct configured with only static members.

-Speed is not the main concern are it is designed to be removed from build release.
+Speed is not the main concern as it is designed to be removed from build release.
+Still, it use fmt::memory_buffer to construct the string.
+Meaning there is only one print per call.
 Thread-safety as not been checked for now.

+Some defines :
+* `NO_SLOG_LOG` : if defined, function calls are empty, macros are set to ((void)0)
+* `NO_SLOG_ASSERT` : if defined, assert macro is set to ((void)0)
+* `SLOG_TRACY_ZONE` : if defined, tracy zones are added; (TODO)

 ## Dependencies